eddyerburgh/notes/docs/operating-systems/linux/process-scheduling.md

 Linux includes two real-time scheduling policies: `SCHED_FIFO`, and `SCHED_RE`.
 These policies are managed by a real-time scheduler (defined in [kernel/sched_rt.c](https://elixir.bootlin.com/linux/v2.6.39.4/source/kernel/sched_rt.c)), rather than by the CFS {% cite lkd -l 64 %}.

 `SCHED_FIFO` is a first-in-first-out scheduler that doesn’t use timeslices.
 A `SCHED_FIFO` task is scheduled before any `SCHED_NORMAL` tasks.
 "Only a higher priority `SCHED_FIFO` or `SCHED_RR` can preempt a `SCHED_FIFO` task".
-A `SCHED_FIFO` task runs until it blocks or yields the processor.
-Multiple `SCHED_FIFO` at the same priority run round-robin style {% cite lkd -l 64 %}.
+A `SCHED_FIFO` task runs until it blocks or yields the processor. `SCHED_FIFO` with the same priority run round-robin style {% cite lkd -l 64 %}.

 `SCHED_RR` is identical to `SCHED_FIFO` except each task runs for a specific timeslice.

 The real-time policies use static priorities.
 "This ensures that a real-time process at a given priority always preempts a process at a lower priority" {% cite lkd -l 64 %}.

-Linux’s real-time scheduling provides soft real-time behavior.
-That means Linux attempts to schedule real-time processes within a deadline, but it’s not always able to.
+Linux's real-time scheduling provides soft real-time behavior.
+That means Linux attempts to schedule real-time processes within a deadline, but it's not always able to.

 Real-time priorities range from 0 to `MAX_RT_PRIO` - 1.
 The default value of `MAX_RT_PRIO` is 100.
 The priority space is shared by nice values, which range from `MAX_RT_PRIO` to `MAX_RT_PRIO` + 40.
 By default the -20 to 19 of nice values map to priority space 100 to 139 {% cite lkd -l 64 %}.